Whitecaps' playoff drive hits big pothole in 3-0 loss to Nashville

 - Hany MukhtarGerman footballerLiveTodayTomorrowvs--|

-VANCOUVER — The Vancouver Whitecaps hit a pothole in their drive to the Major League Soccer playoffs by giving up a pair of first-half goals and losing 3-0 to Nashville SC Saturday night.
+“It’s a shame what we did today in a game that is so important for our season, in a game that we were playing at home,” said Sartini.

+“I don’t care about the playoffs.
+It’s about our self-respect.
+We need to work to restore our pride and be proud of ourselves.
+It looks today that we were giving up and that is unacceptable to be honest.”

-Defender Jake Maher scored twice for Nashville who won back-to-back games for the first time since April.
+Defender Jake Maher scored twice for Nashville which won back-to-back games for the first time since April.
 Maher and striker Randall Leal scored about four minutes apart in the first half.

+“They scored a goal, we stopped playing,” said Sartini.
+“We lost every 50 per cent battle, we lost every ball in the air.
+We conceded two goals that we normally never concede.”

 The Whitecaps were forced to play with 10 men when striker Lucas Cavallini, a second-half substitution, was given a red card in the 53rd minute after stepping on Nashville midfielder Alex Muyl.